dwiepert/naip-w2v2/README.md

 We also have an option to extract embeddings from different hidden states by altering the `layer` argument, which takes an int between -1 and 12.

+## Weighted layers mode
+For a specific form of training, we created an additional parameter for learning weights for all the hidden model layers.
+This mode will calculate the weighted sum of hidden states before feeding it to the classifier.

+To trigger this mode, set `--weighted_layers` to True.
+This mode has not been implemented in the notebook.
+'
+Can access the weights after training with `model_name.weightsum`